 Potted around the house indoors or outdoors to provide stunning colour and style to indoor spaces, as well as the garden.
 Orchids will not grow in garden soil but can be made to look as if they are growing in the garden by planting them in orchid potting mix on top of the garden soil.
 Apply the orchid mix to a depth of at least 30cm.
-Cymbidiums are a very popular florist cut flowers and used in corsages.
+Cymbidiums are a very popular florist cut flower and used in corsages.

-Growing outdoors: Although cymbidium orchids are usually grown in pots they can be grown as garden plants if planted into a mound of orchid mix and the position is right.
+Although cymbidium orchids are usually grown in pots they can be grown as garden plants if planted into a mound of orchid mix and the position is right.
 Give plants grown outdoors shade from hot sun particularly in summer but expose to more light in autumn and winter to encourage bud formation.